Loicmasioni/Business_Data_Management_EDHEC_2026_DIOR/README.md

 ### Core Research Question
 **Which Dior products behave like long-term value-retaining assets on the secondary market, and what characteristics explain this behavior?**

-We are not analyzing resale for curiosity—we are using **resale prices as a signal of perceived value, scarcity, and pricing efficiency**.
+We are not analyzing resale for curiosity we are using **resale prices as a signal of perceived value, scarcity, and pricing efficiency**.
 This project treats luxury goods as financial instruments, measuring their ability to retain or appreciate in value post-purchase.

 ### Why This Matters for Dior